edgexfoundry/edgex-docs/security/security-secrets-setup.1.rst

 FILES
 =====

-edgex-vault.json, edgex-kong.json
+pkisetup-vault.json, pkisetup-kong.json
 ---------------------------------

 Configuration files for certificate parameters.
-The basename of this file creates a corresponding directory under *DeployDir*.
-For example, ``edgex-vault.json`` would create assets under ``/run/edgex/secrets/pki/edgex-vault/``.
-This file conforms to the following schema:
+These files conform to the following schema:

 ::